 A major benefit of partnering with Armada is the speed by which we work.
 We require a mere three-day notice—even less in some cases—to assemble our team at your prospective multifamily property investment.
 We need, on average, 3-5 days to complete our assessment, and your due diligence property inspection and lease auditing report will be available in 3 business days from project completion.

-Armada’s Acquisition and Due Diligence department examines not only the physical condition of the property and state of the units in your potential multifamily apartment investment, but also its lease history so that you can project the income that a particular property will generate.
+Armada’s Due Diligence department examines not only the physical condition of the property and state of the units in your potential multifamily apartment investment, but also its lease history so that you can project the income that a particular property will generate.
 The fact that we’ve acquired a reputation for providing our clients with a complete picture of their prospective multifamily investment has given us a distinct advantage as the go-to inspectors of multifamily apartments in the industry today.